kaalam/kaalam.web.automation/README.md

 ## License

   For all third party software (too long to list) the original license applies.
-Everything is FOSS.
+Everything is OSS.

   For the automation parts: